 There are various potential causes that lead to elder abuse, such as understaffing of facilities or personal problems among caretakers.
 However, by understanding the ways to reduce rates of elder abuse overall, this will help prevent elder abuse from happening.

-Steps you can take to prevent abuse of the elderly include the following:
+Steps you can take to prevent abuse of the elderly includes the following:

 - Avoid isolating elders.
 This can cause depression, sadness and loneliness that will increase the chances of neglect or abuse.